rockettheme/docs/Docs/joomla/extensions/roksprocket/headlines_mode.md

 Headlines
 -----
 ![][headlines]
-Headlines is a content ticket layout mode.
+Headlines is a content ticker layout mode.
 It can displays lines of text in succession.

 ![][headlines_1]